ISO Certified Company: What It Really Means

 1. A company implements a management system aligned to a specific ISO standard.

-2. An accredited certification body audits the system.
+2. An accredited certification body conducts an audit.

 4. The certificate is maintained through annual surveillance audits.

-So when someone says they are an “ISO certified company,” they are certified to a specific standard.
+When a business states it is an “ISO certified company,” it must be certified to a specific standard.

 • ISO 9001 – Quality Management Systems